Police seek driver in hit-and-run of dog at Red Roof Inn in Culpeper

-A dog was severely hurt after being struck by a pick-up truck early on a recent Saturday morning at Red Roof Inn, located near the U.S. Route 29 interchange in the Town of Culpeper.
+A dog was severely hurt after being struck by a pickup truck early on a recent Saturday morning at Red Roof Inn near the U.S. 29 interchange in the town of Culpeper.

-Culpeper Police Dept. is seeking assistance to identify the driver of a white, newer model Ford F150 or F250 four-door truck with tinted windows wanted in the hit-and-run.
+The Culpeper Police Department seeks assistance in identifying the driver of a white, newer Ford F-150 or F-250 four-door truck with tinted windows that is wanted in the hit-and-run.

-The reported incident happened around 1:50 a.m.
+The incident happened about 1:50 a.m.
 Oct.
 8 at the motel on Willis Lane.

-Police described the driver only as an older white male as no other description was able to be obtained.
+Police described the truck's driver as an older white male, with no other description.

-Master Police Officer Julia Cole, department spokeswoman, said Wednesday the agency provided a ride for the dog and her owner to an emergency veterinarian in Charlottesville after the early morning weekend incident.
+Master Police Officer Julia Cole, the department's spokeswoman, said Wednesday that the agency provided a ride for the dog and her owner to an emergency veterinarian in Charlottesville after the early-morning incident.

 The dog suffered an injury to one of her back legs that will require surgery and long-term recovery, Cole said.